 The best-preserved coral reefs in Bali are located in the far northwest on Menjangan island, part of Bali Barat National Park.
 Menjangan features calm currents, clear visibility and a high diversity of coral species and abundant reef fish.
 Menjangan showcases filigreed gorgonian fans, clownfish, Hawkesbill turtles and some of Indonesia’s best wall dives where many critters can be spotted hiding in crannies.

 Named after deer that inhabit the island and can be seen bathing in the sea on secluded shores, Menjangan is also home to four temples from the Majapahit era, believed to be the oldest on Bali, where locals often pilgrimage for ceremonies.
-The small, rugged island off the beaten path holds a treasure trove of underwater discovery and a cruise there along north Bali’s shores promises many dolphin sightings.
+The small, rugged island off the beaten path holds a treasure trove of underwater discovery and a private charter cruise there along north Bali’s shores promises many dolphin sightings.

-Just 20 km (12 mi) east of bustling south Bali is a group of three laid-back islands where charter guests can immediately enjoy fantastic surfing, diving and snorkeling excursions alongside unspoiled nature and dramatic vistas.
+Just 20 km (12 mi) east of bustling south Bali is a group of three laid-back islands where yacht charter guests can immediately enjoy fantastic surfing, diving and snorkeling excursions alongside unspoiled nature and dramatic vistas.
 The nearest and most popular island, Nusa Lembongan has a front-row view of Bali’s soaring Mount Agung volcano and several famous surf breaks.

 The largest island, Nusa Penida is undeveloped and reminiscent of pre-tourism Bali.
 Challenging drift dives as well as easier flat reef and wall dives off Penida’s coasts offer swims with manta rays year-round and opportunities for spotting sunfish from July to October.
 White-tipped reef sharks, dolphins and four species of sea turtles can also be seen off Penida’s sheer limestone cliffs.
 Land excursions deliver striking beach and cliff side views over dry, rugged landscape seemingly a world away from mainland Bali.